cuayacas7/opencog/opencog/nlp/learn/README.md

 IF EVERYTHING WORKED FINE YOU ARE READY TO WORK (go to [Bulk Text Parsing](#bulk-text-parsing)), OTHERWISE GO BACK TO STEP 0 (or fix your bug if you happen to know what went wrong)!!

-***Note 1***: Steps 1-5 are only necessary the first time you install the docker container.
+***Note 1***: Steps 1-5 are only necessary the first time you install the docker container and images.
-Afterwards, you just need to follow steps 6 and 7 every time you want to use a new container.
+Afterwards, you just need to follow steps 6 and 7 every time you want to create a new opencog container, or access directly your already existing contianer (see next note).

 ***Note 2***: Keep in mind that everytime you run `docker-compose run dev` it will create a new instance of *opencog* but the same instances of *postgres* and *relex* will be running on the background.
 Use (Ctrl+D) to exit a container.
 Some usefull commands for managing your containers on your local machine are listed below:
-  - `docker ps`                     To see the list of all the active containers (it shows *container_ID*)
+  - `docker ps`                     To see the list of all the active containers (it shows *container_ID*).
-  - `docker ps -a`                  To see the list of all the existing containers
+  - `docker ps -a`                  To see the list of all the existing containers.
-  - `docker attach container_ID`    To "log-in" to an existing container (for example an existing instance of *opencog*)
+  - `docker start container_ID`     To start an inactive existing container (for example an existing instance of *opencog.
+  - `docker attach container_ID`    To "log-in" to an running (existing active) container in a terminal.
   - `docker stop container_ID`      To stop a running container.
   - `docker stop $(docker ps -q)`   To stop all running containers.
   - `docker kill container_ID`      To kill a running container.